 - Although we have an open door policy we are requiring tours to be scheduled during the pandemic.

 - Children must have a temperature lower than 100.4

 - Must have been fever free for 24 hours without using fever-reducing medication AND have no other symptoms related to COVID (you can find these in the universal guidelines if you are unsure)

-- If a child has been exposed to a positive case of COVID, they are required to quarantine for 14 days before returning to the center.
+- If a child has been exposed to a positive case of COVID, or get tested positive they are required to quarantine for 10 days before returning to the center.

 If you have questions, check out the two links below or call the center.

 HOLIDAYS TRAVELS for 2020

 The 2020 holiday travel season is upon us.
 Typically, families travel all over the country to gather with loved ones, but this year will look drastically different for the majority of us who are opting to stay home amid the COVIC-19 pandemic.

 We all know travel increases your chance of getting COVID-19.
 As you are making your holiday plans this year, we would like to bring to your attention to the increased restriction on travel based on public health guidance.
 Almost all states are now on NH’s restricted list, meaning that if you travel to or host visitors from any of these states, you are required to quarantine for 14 days before your child can return to school, This includes all states outside on New England, as well as Vermont and Connecticut.
 Staying home is the best way to protect yourself and others from COVID-19.

 We are following these guidelines closely to ensure everyone’s safety during this increasing rate of COVID-19 cases.
 For those of you who decide to travel, we would like to partner together to make this holiday season as safe as possible.
 You can get COVID-19 during your travels.
 You may feel well and not have any symptoms, but you can spread COVID-19 to others.
 You and your travel companions (including your children) may spread COVID-19 to other people including your family, friends, and community for 14 days after you were exposed to the virus.